Janet Billig Rich: Music supervision and clearances

 Billig Rich was nominated as one of the Top 40 "Women in Music" by Billboard Magazine in December 2011.
-In 2018, Billig Rich earned the prestigious "Boss Lady Award" from the Women in Music Network.
+In 2018, Billig Rich earned the "Boss Lady Award" from the Women in Music Network.

 In March 2020, Billig Rich partnered with Lisa Moberly to form Loudspeaker Music Group, which provides music clearance services for a wide range of entertainment projects from streaming to advertising to film and television and live theater.
 As every project's music needs are unique, its focus is to provide creative partners with music licensing solutions that serve both the artistic and financial demands, specific to their projects.

 Lisa Loeb

-Billig Rich has managed the career of Grammy-winning singer-songwriter Lisa Loeb, beginning in 1995 at the start of Loeb's commercial career.
+Billig Rich has managed the career of singer-songwriter Lisa Loeb, beginning in 1995 at the start of Loeb's commercial career.

 She oversees Loeb's entire career, including her music, acting, voiceover, commercial and publishing work, in addition to her Lisa Loeb Eyewear brand, of which she serves as Loeb's business partner, in addition to Loeb's Camp Lisa nonprofit foundation, which sends underserved kids to camp, and Loeb's organic and fair-trade Wake Up!
 Coffee brand.

 She has managed the release of Loeb's entire 15-album discography, which includes Tails, Firecracker, the Grammy-winning Best Children's Album Feel What U Feel, and her most recent, A Simple Trick To Happiness.

 Billig Rich also produced Loeb's 2006 E! reality series, #1 Single.